 Clubfoot is a congenital deformity found in infants and can be characterised by the inward twisting of the heel and toes.
 In some cases, clubfoot can be so severe that the sole is found facing sideways or even upwards.
 Statistically, 1 out of 1,000 children are born with clubfoot, and half of those cases will have it in both feet.1

 Clubfoot can be diagnosed during a prenatal ultrasound around the 20th week of pregnancy or just after birth.
-As early intervention and treatment yield the best results, expectant parents often come into the clinic before the baby is born to discuss correction plans for clubfoot.
-Since the bones and joints of newborns are very flexible, treatment can begin in the first week of life.
+As early intervention yields the best results, expectant parents often come into the clinic before the baby is born to discuss correction plans for clubfoot.
+Since the bones and joints of newborns are very flexible, interventions can begin in the first week of life.

 Risk Factors for Clubfoot